You must be logged in to post a review.

 Description

-Also contains comparative data from the Ojibwa and Assiniboine with whom the Crees camped and hunted.
+Tattooing practices of the Cree Indians is fully referenced and illustrated in black and white and includes map of tribal areas covered in text.
+It contains “comparative data from the Ojibwa and Assiniboine with whom the Crees camped and hunted.
 These tribes often adopted each other’s customs to the point where it became difficult to distinguish one from another.”

 24 pages.
 Bibliography, diagrams, map and black and white photos.